 Guest speakers, field trips and study tours provide students with opportunities to network with business and industry professionals.
 Qualified students may gain additional professional experiences through an internship.
 The New York City Study Tour gives students the opportunity to visit industry showrooms, retailers, and auxilliary services related to Fashion Merchandising and Furnishings and Interiors (with a focus on residential design).
 This study tour is offered each Maymester.

 International abroad experiences provide students the opportunity to learn how the apparel and textile industries work outside of the United States.
-TMI offers study programs to China/Hong Kong, Tokyo/Kyoto, and Ghana.
+TMI offers study programs to industry visits to factories and sourcing companies in China/Hong Kong.
+Another study tour takes you to Ghana to learn about Entrepreneurship.
 The College of Family and Consumer Sciences offers a 6 - week internship program in London every summer.
 This is an exciting opportunity to intern in one of the world's leading fashion centers and learn first-hand what it is like living and working in a large international city.
 For more information on the London, China/Hong Kong or New York City study programs visit www.fcs.uga.edu/ss/study_abroad.

 Three organizations (Student Merchandising Association, Fashion Design Student Association and The Little Red Book) offer our students the opportunitiy to network with industry professionals, develop skills in fashion show production, design, and fashion magazine production and give back to the community and university through events that raise money for local charities.